MariusHor/todos-app-js/README.md

 ### Useful resources

-- [Dictionary web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/dictionary-web-app-h5wwnyuKFL) - This gave me the basic styling guidelines to follow while building this project which I used as a starting point on which I built upon where I felt that it was needed.
+- [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW) - This gave me the basic styling guidelines to follow while building this project which I used as a starting point on which I built upon where I felt that it was needed.

 ## Author